-The Trump administration intends to scrap a controversial $1.8 billion legal fund for victims of alleged government "weaponization," according to a person familiar with the matter.
+The Trump administration's plans to scrap, for now, a controversial $1.8 billion legal fund for victims of alleged government "weaponization" ran into skepticism from Republican senators who demanded public assurances the fund is dead.

-The person spoke on condition of anonymity to discuss the decision before it was announced.
+A person who spoke on condition of anonymity to discuss the decision before it was announced, said the fund would be scrapped.
 They did not provide further details on the administration's plans, including whether it would affect a provision of the settlement between Trump and the Internal Revenue Service that barred the agency from pursuing any probes into his tax returns.
+Another person familiar said the fund was paused.

-The fund was already facing legal challenges, including from police officers who responded to the attack on the US Capitol.
-A federal judge in Virginia last week temporarily barred the administration from taking steps to operate the fund while she weighed a longer-term block.
+The fund faced multiple lawsuits, including from police officers who responded to the attack on the Capitol.
+A federal judge in Virginia last week

 The Trump administration created the fund as part of a settlement resolving the president's lawsuit against the IRS over the 2019 leak of his tax information to the New York Times.
 The DOJ said it would be used to compensate those alleging that they were victims of politically motivated investigations or legal action, what Trump and allies have called government "weaponization."